timihendrix33/session-3-in-class/readme.md

   }
 ```

-Show the logo in small screens to use as a button (e.g. hamburger icon) to show the menu:
+Show the logo in small screens to use as a button (e.g. hamburger icon) and hide it on wide screens:

 ```css
 .logo {